-This target is separate for our committed emissions reduction targets, however setting energy efficiency targets contributes to our emissions reduction target by reducing energy usage (Scope 1 and Scope 2 emissions) within our direct operations.
+This target is separate from Ball's science-based emissions reduction targets,; however, setting energy efficiency targets contributes to the emissions reduction target by reducing energy usage (Scope 1 and Scope 2 emissions) within our direct operations.

 Is this target part of an overarching initiative?
 No, it's not part of an overarching initiative